flueke/mvme/doc/sphinx/source/quickstart.rst

 The quickstart guide explains how to create a simple setup using the **VM-USB** VME controller and one **mesytec** VME module.
 The internal pulser is used to generate test data.
-Data acquisition is triggered by the module using IRQ1.
+Data readout is triggered by the module using IRQ1.

 ..
 TODO: Add a second, periodic event to read out the event counter